nstratos/mdt/README.md

     S-E hz day date month time where S is start hz and E is end hz, so for example file name: '15-19 hz wed 27 dec 22.09.txt'

-    Put at the top of the text file the filename and the mode used (A or B)
+    Put at the top of the text file the filename and the mode used (A or B).